hritikbharucha/Custom_Porechop_ABI/README.md

 # Porechop_ABI

 Porechop_ABI (*ab initio*) is an extension of Porechop whose purpose is to find and process adapter sequences in ONT reads.

 The difference with the initial version of Porechop is that Porechop_ABI does not use any external knowledge or database.
 Adapter sequences are discovered directly from the reads using approximate k-mers counting and assembly.
 These sequences can either be automatically added to the adapter database of Porechop for the current run, or just displayed.
 Trimming can then occur as usual, using all standard Porechop options.

-The software is able to report several distinct sequences if a mix of adapters is used.
-It can also be used to check whether a dataset has already been trimmed out or not, or to find leftover adapters in datasets that have been previously processed with Guppy
+The software is able to report a combination of distinct sequences if a mix of adapters is used.
+It can also be used to check whether a dataset has already been trimmed out or not, or to find leftover adapters in datasets that have been previously processed with Guppy.

-Note that Porechop_ABI is not designed to infer barcoded sequences adapters.
+Note that Porechop_ABI is not designed to handle barcoded sequences adapters.
 Demultiplexing should be done using standard Porechop commands or more appropriate tools.

 # Table of Content